 Any student, other than a nonimmigrant visa holder, who meets all of the following requirements, shall be exempt from paying nonresident tuition at the California Community Colleges, the California State University and the University of California (all public colleges and universities in California):

-1. The student must have attended a high school (public or private) in California for three or more years.
+- The student must have attended a high school (public or private) in California for three or more years.
+Additional ways to meeting the three years of high school have been created by subsequent legislation and are available through the Admissions & Records Office.

 Students who are nonimmigrants (for example, those who hold valid F [student] visas, B [visitor] visas, J [exchange visitor visas], etc.) are not eligible for this exemption.